ruby-concurrency/concurrent-ruby/md/defer.md

 In the pantheon of concurrency objects a `Defer` sits somewhere between `Future` and `Promise`.
 Inspired by [EventMachine's *defer* method](https://github.com/eventmachine/eventmachine/wiki/EM::Deferrable-and-EM.defer), a `Defer` can be considered a non-blocking `Future` or a simplified, non-blocking `Promise`.
+Defers run on the global thread pool.

 Unlike `Future` and `Promise` a defer is non-blocking.
 The deferred *operation* is performed on another thread.
 If the *operation* is successful an optional *callback* is called on the same thread as the *operation*.
 The result of the *operation* is passed to the *callbacl*.
 If the *operation* fails (by raising an exception) then an optional *errorback* (error callback) is called on the same thread as the *operation*.
 The raised exception is passed to the *errorback*.
 The calling thread is never aware of the result of the *operation*.
 This approach fits much more cleanly within an [event-driven](http://en.wikipedia.org/wiki/Event-driven_programming) application.

 The operation of a `Defer` can easily be simulated using either `Future` or `Promise` and traditional branching